 Although many students may prefer a more personal learning environment, the cost to attend a small college can be a sticking point.
 The reality is there are plenty of factors that affect how much it costs to attend a small college.
 Below, some key factors in the cost of small colleges will be discussed as well as the answer to this question as a whole.

-A first important point to consider is the fact that a sticker price on paper for smaller, independent colleges is, on average, higher than larger schools.
+The Sticker PriceAn important point to consider is the fact that a sticker price on paper for smaller, independent colleges is, on average, higher than larger schools.
 However, this is not always the case, nor are the numbers always what they appear.
 Private schools of all sizes tend to be more expensive to attend than public schools because they do not receive as much governmental funding.
-There is also the factor of residency to consider; residents of a particular state are afforded a much lower tuition rate than out-of-state students at public colleges of all sizes.
-In many cases, a student who receives good financial aid at a smaller college can end up paying about the same, or even less, as it would cost to attend a larger school.
+There is also the factor of residency to consider.
+Residents of a particular state are afforded a much lower tuition rate than out-of-state students at public colleges of all sizes.
+In many cases, a student who receives good financial aid at a smaller college can end up paying about the same, or even less, than it would cost to attend a larger school.

 Individual PerformanceIndividual performance is another factor that will affect whether it will cost more to attend a small college.
 Students typically apply for financial aid.
 Students who have done better in school may be rewarded with valuable scholarships.
 Students are also awarded financial aid based on their need, which takes into account their personal finances as well as the financial situation of their parents.
 Other types of financial aid that can be awarded include student loans, work-study programs and grants.
 These also vary from student to student.
 Finally, students can bring in money from outside scholarships they apply for and are awarded, which further affects the ultimate cost of their education.